Count of Paris: Counts of Paris without legal creation

-In 1929, Orléanist pretender Jean d'Orléans, Duke of Guise (1874-1940) granted the title "Count of Paris" to his eldest and only son Henri d'Orléans (1908–1999), a courtesy title Henri retained until his death and under which he was best known.
+In 1929, Orléanist pretender Jean d'Orléans, Duke of Guise (1874-1940) granted the title "Count of Paris" to his only son Henri d'Orléans (1908–1999), a courtesy title Henri retained until his death and under which he was best known.
 After him, the title has been adopted by his successors in capacity as the Orléanist pretender to the French throne.